Multilingual Audio Guides for Tourists: Free AI Methods and Benefits

 Back-translation of Korean

 "Thank you for using the audio guide.
-First, here are some precautions when using the museum.
+First, these are precautions when using the museum.
 Please do not touch the exhibits.
 Please do not use flash when taking photos."

 ■ Back-translation of Chinese